VortexIoT/Mbedos-ThreadMesh/README.md

 Below functionalities are implemeted in this application:

---In this application Mesh network configured as a Router.
+-- In this application Mesh network configured as a Router.

---Set of cli commands are added to update the network parameters to form a thread network.
+-- Set of cli commands are added to update the network parameters to form a thread network.

 -- Temperature sensor interfaced with the controller using I2C bus.